TheCyberAlchemist/replace_io/README.md

 # ✨ Features

-- Enter your assigned patterns anywhere in your system to replace it with its assigned phase.
+- Enter your assigned patterns anywhere in your sys s tem to replace it with its assigned phase.
 - The app runs in the background without any clutter in the taskbar.
 - Add as many replacements as needed.
 - Fast and smooth UX.

 # 💁‍♂️ Usefull Tips
-- Click Add and add the pattern and the replacement phase.
+- Go to Add and add the pattern and the replacement phase.
 - The text replacement works anywhere in the system.
 - You cannot use Uppercase Letters in patterns.
 - You cannot use any special characters in the patterns except '*'.